Hair loss and damage can leave us panicking, especially when you have coily or naturally textured hair.

 This protective hairstyle has become one of the most sought after black braid styles of 2018.
-It involves adding yarn to your natural hair.
+It involves adding yarn to your natural hair like a wig.
 While woolen yarn is said to curb frizziness, acrylic yarn is more protective.
 Whatever you pick, know that this protective hairstyle most certainly has your back.

 The Pineapple is the kinky-haired girl’s answer to the messy top knot.
 Simply apply some curl defining cream to your hair and flip it over.
 Gather all your hair right on top of your head and tie it with an elastic band.
 If you have long hair, wrap it around in a loop bun.
 You can tie a colorful headwrap to protect your hair when you go out and to add a funky touch to the look.

 23. Bantu Knots

 Bantu knots have to be one of the coolest hairstyles of all time.
 It looks super edgy while keeping all your hair off your face and neck.
 Twist your hair in sections and wrap them in tight buns to form Bantu knots.

 Senegalese twists are one of the simplest and trendiest twists.